Cinema of the United Kingdom: Origins and silent films

-In 1902 the earliest colour film in the world was made; like other films made at the time, it is of everyday events.
-In 2012 it was found by the National Science and Media Museum in Bradford after lying forgotten in an old tin for 110 years.
+In 1902, the earliest colour film in the world was made; capturing everyday events.
+In 2012, it was found by the National Science and Media Museum in Bradford after lying forgotten in an old tin for 110 years.
 The previous title for earliest colour film, using Urban's inferior Kinemacolor process, was thought to date from 1909.
 The re-discovered films were made by pioneer Edward Raymond Turner from London who patented his process on 22 March 1899.

-In 1903 Urban formed the Charles Urban Trading Company, which produced early colour films using his patented Kinemacolor process.
-This was later challenged in court by Greene, causing the company to go out of business in 1915.
+In 1909, Urban formed the Natural Color Kinematograph Company, which produced early colour films using his patented Kinemacolor process.
+This was later challenged in court by Greene, causing the company to go out of business in 1914.

 In 1903, Cecil Hepworth and Percy Stow directed Alice in Wonderland, the first film adaptation of Lewis Carroll's children's book Alice's Adventures in Wonderland.

-In 1903 Frank Mottershaw of Sheffield produced the film A Daring Daylight Robbery, which launched the chase genre.
+Also in 1903, Frank Mottershaw of Sheffield produced the film A Daring Daylight Robbery, which launched the chase genre.

-In 1911 the Ideal Film Company was founded in Soho, London, distributing almost 400 films by 1934, and producing 80.
+In 1911, the Ideal Film Company was founded in Soho, London, distributing almost 400 films by 1934, and producing 80.

-In 1913 stage director Maurice Elvey began directing British films, becoming Britain's most prolific film director, with almost 200 by 1957.
+In 1913, stage director Maurice Elvey began directing British films, becoming Britain's most prolific film director, with almost 200 by 1957.

-In 1914 Elstree Studios was founded, and acquired in 1928 by German-born Ludwig Blattner, who invented a magnetic steel tape recording system that was adopted by the BBC in 1930.
+In 1914, Elstree Studios was founded, and acquired in 1928 by German-born Ludwig Blattner, who invented a magnetic steel tape recording system that was adopted by the BBC in 1930.

 In 1915, the Kinematograph Renters’ Society of Great Britain and Ireland was formed to represent the film distribution companies.
 It is the oldest film trade body in the world.
 It was known as the Society of Film Distributors until it changed its name again to the Film Distributors’ Association (FDA).

+During the 1918-1920 Spanish Influenza pandemic, cinema was seen as a way to take ameliorative action, causing many health professionals to see cinema as one of the primary ways the flu spread, as there was an absence of ventilation in the cinemas.
+There was an outcry to "Shut the Kinemas," and uneven, localized restrictions were put in place, primarily focusing on children and servicemen, including barring them from the theatre outright or requiring a 2.5 hour break each day.